-This Mexican corn on the cob recipe, inspired by street corn in Mexico, is tempers spicy chipotle with the tang of lime and the sweetness of butter.
-Best grilled corn on the cob we’ve had in a very long time.
+This Mexican corn on the cob recipe, inspired by elote or street corn in Mexico, tempers spicy chipotle with the tang of lime and the sweetness of butter.
+Best grilled corn on the cob we've had in a very, very long time.

 This Mexican corn on the cob is slightly spicy and can be simply tossed on the grill and forgotten about while you tend to the rest of supper.
 It’s inspired by street fare in Mexico, and although it’s minus the cheese found sprinkled on traditional elote, we quite like the slightly more streamlined approach that emphasizes the smoky heat of chipotle.
 Some of the most exquisite grilled corn on the cob you’ve ever experienced.
-Simply toss it on the grill alongside whatever else you’ve got cooking over the coals.–Renee Schettler Rossi
+Simply toss it on the grill alongside whatever else you’ve got cooking over the coals.
+This recipe has been updated.
+Originally published August 5, 2016.–Renee Schettler Rossi

 What Is Chipotle In Adobo?